The Charlotte: Performances

+Closure

 On 15 January 2009, it was announced the Charlotte was facing closure, after the operating company behind the venue went into administration.
 On 10 March 2009 it was announced that the Charlotte would remain closed for the foreseeable future, however it reopened on 8 October 2009.
 It was subsequently announced that the last night would be on 13 March 2010 and that the site would be developed into student flats.
-The Venue closed on 13 March 2010.

-On 11 April 2014, The Charlotte re-opened briefly as a pub hosting occasional live music sessions.
+On 11 April 2014, the Charlotte re-opened briefly as a pub hosting occasional live music sessions.
 It closed again just a few months later.

-In August 2015, it was announced that The Charlotte was being taken on by two real ale pub landlords from Leicester.
-The Charlotte opened as an independent real ale pub on 19 October 2015, serving microbrewery real ales from around the country seven days a week.

-The Charlotte closed as a pub in February 2017 and the building became a supermarket.
+In August 2015, it was announced that the Charlotte was being taken on by two real ale pub landlords from Leicester.
+The Charlotte opened as an independent real ale pub on 19 October 2015, but closed again in February 2017, and the building became a supermarket.
+The pub's sign remains outside.

+Andy Wright died in 2022, triggering an outpouring of tributes from bands and gig-goers.
+His funeral cortege stopped outside the Charlotte, the venue where he had spent some of the most "awesome" days of his life.